Dr. Irena Hadžiabdić - President

 In September 2007 the House of Representatives of the BiH Parliamentary Assembly appointed her member of the BiH CEC, and she served as the President of this Commission from December 31, 2009 until September 2011.
 As member of the BiH CEC she was member of the parliamentary inter-departmental working groups.

-On April 27, 2016 she was reappointed member of the BiH CEC after expiry of the seven-year mandate.
+On April 27, 2016 she was reappointed member of the BiH CEC after expiry of the seven-year mandate, and she is serving as the President of the BiH CEC since January 1, 2017.

-In the period from June 2011 to September 2012, she was president of the Association of European Election Officials (ACEEEO); she currently represents the BiH CEC in the Executive Board of the ACEEEO and in the Oversight and Audit Committee of the Association of World Election Bodies (A-WEB).
+In the period from June 2011 to September 2012, she was president of the Association of European Election Officials (ACEEEO); she represented the BiH CEC in the Executive Board of the ACEEEO and until October 2016 she also represented the BiH CEC in the Oversight and Audit Committee of the Association of World Election Bodies (A-WEB).

 In 2014 she was appointed member of the Board of Directors of the International Foundation for Electoral Systems (IFES) from Washington D.C.